Actor Desmond Tan 'very happy' about Rebecca Lim's engagement

 "I am very happy for her.
 Finding someone to spend the rest of your life with is a very difficult task.
 Especially for us actors, it is even tougher," he said.

-However, he had yet to congratulate her online or via text, as he was waiting to do it in person.
+However, he said he had yet to congratulate her online or via text, as he was waiting to do it in person.

 While the two of them used to be firm friends, even before they entered show business, a rift had come between them about five to six years ago.